ScottHolden/PowerPlatformUserJWTApiM/README.md

 ## Debugging

 An application insights resource is deployed alongside API-M, this will allow you to view logs for API requests.
+- Tip: Within Application Insights open the 'Live metrics' tab, click on the filter (funnel) button in the top right next to 'Sample telemetry' and click continue.
+This will show a live log stream in the top right box.
+If the Live metrics screen says 'waiting for application', send a test operation from Power Platform to wake up the API-M instance (it is running on a Consumption plan).